fastly/compute-js-opentelemetry/examples/basic-metrics-example/README.md

 * **DiagConsoleLogger** (@opentelemetry/api)
     standard logger that outputs debug messages to the console.

-Beyond this, this is a basic Compute@Edge JavaScript application.
+Beyond this, this is a basic Compute JavaScript application.
 A `fetch` handler is registered using the `addEventListener()` function, which receives an `event` object.
 The application responds by running `handleRequest`, which takes the event object and generates a `Response` object (or Promise that resolves to one).